-As documented in Chapter 2, Project Description, Section 2(B), current economic and financial factors at the Project Site driving the need for the proposed development will also continue.
+As discussed in previous sections, current economic and financial factors at the Project Site driving the need for the proposed development will also continue.
+Hampshire Country Club has reported annual operating losses since the current owners purchased the Club in 2010.
+It is anticipated that it will be difficult for the membership club at Hampshire Country Club to remain viable without the introduction of other revenue sources.
 The future of the Project Site without the Proposed Action would result in the golf course and membership club not being a sustainable business in the long run.
 Operations of the club, and maintenance of the ponds, drainage ditches and wetlands currently located at the Project Site, would cease.
-As demonstrated at various other clubs that have closed over the last decade, the loss of a daily custodian to maintain the open space on golf courses results in degradation and property damage through neglect.5 Thus, without a custodian to manage the grounds, the quality of these features would diminish significantly.
+Without a custodian to manage the grounds, the quality of these features would diminish significantly.